Bedrock-OSS/bedrock-wiki/docs/concepts/sounds.md

 #### volume

 How loud the sound should play, from `0.0` to `1.0`.
 Sounds cannot be made more audible than initially encoded.
+Set to `1.0` by default.

 #### load_on_low_memory